BlogCategoriesCompareAbout

 Can I use multiple AI research tools together?

-Absolutely.
-Many successful researchers combine tools - using Perplexity for initial research, Elicit for literature reviews, and Consensus for fact-checking.
+Students successfully combine tools using Perplexity for initial research (5-10 seconds per query), Elicit for literature reviews (2-3 hours vs weeks manually), and Consensus for fact-checking (15-30 seconds per claim).
 This multi-tool approach maximizes research efficiency and accuracy.

 How do AI research tools handle citation formatting?